supacode/post-xyz/README.md

 4. **Reduced Boilerplate**: By handling data fetching and caching internally, Vue Query reduces the amount of boilerplate code developers need to write.
 This allows us to focus on building features and business logic rather than worrying about the intricacies of state management and data synchronization.

+### Data Storage 💾

+The application uses IndexedDB with Dexie.js for local data storage.
+This provides:

+- Persistent local storage for posts and user data
+- Offline functionality
+- No need for a backend server
+- Fast data access and querying capabilities

 ## Improvements

 ### Testing 🧪